 INSECT PESTS: Cucumber beetles, squash bugs, and vine borers are all common pests for cucurbits.
-Protect young plants with floating row cover.
+Protect young plants with floating row covers.
 Squash bug eggs found on the undersides of leaves may be crushed by hand.
 For vine borers, cut out of vines and hill soil over the wound.
 Keep field borders mowed and remove plant refuse in the fall; spring plow to bury pupae.
 C. moschata types are less susceptible to vine borers.
-Pyrethrin sprays may offer some control.
+Insecticides (specifically, pyrethrin sprays) may offer some control.

 HARVEST: Fruits can tolerate 1-2 light frosts, however, temperatures below 28°F/-2°C can damage fruit.
 When fruit color is fully developed, clip handles close to the vine.
 Avoid picking up fruits by handles and take care not to damage the skin/rind.
 Sun cure in the field for 5-7 days or cure indoors by keeping fruits at 80-85°F/27-29°C with good air ventilation.
 White varieties should be brought out of direct sunlight once foliage starts to die back; cure inside and keep out of sun to avoid yellowing.

 STORAGE: Store at 50-60°F/10-15°C with 50-70% relative humidity and good ventilation.

 DAYS TO MATURITY: From direct seeding.
 Subtract 14 days if transplanting.